-Safe Streets & Safe Community
+Safe Streets & Safe Community Fee

 GoalThe goal of the Safe Streets and Safe Community Service Fee (Municipal Service Fee) is to improve the safety of the City by better maintaining City streets and improving the level of police protection in residential areas, business districts and throughout the City.
 View a map of the City limits.

 Estimated Revenue From Service Fee